Frequently asked questions

 Review comments are passed on to the author so that the article can be revised accordingly.
 Once the revision has been accepted by the relevant Subject Editor, the article then moves into a development edit stage to make it fit our unique format (see FAQ below).

-• How do we ensure the independence of IZA World of Labor?
+• How do we ensure the independence of World of Labour?

-IZA World of Labor is developed by IZA-Institute of Labor Economics in close cooperation with Bloomsbury Publishing plc.
-IZA is an independent economic research institute that conducts research in labor economics and offers evidence-based policy advice on labor market issues.
-IZA’s independent, non-profit work is supported by Deutsche Post Foundation.
+World of Labour has been developed by IZA-Institute of Labor Economics in close cooperation with Bloomsbury Publishing plc.
+IZA was an independent economic research institute that conducted research in labour economics and offered evidence-based policy advice on labour market issues.
+IZA’s independent, non-profit work was supported by Deutsche Post Foundation.
+By end of 2025, IZA closed its local institue in Bonn.
+Since 2026, the renowned IZA network, the IZA Discussion Paper series as well as the World of Labour are part of LISER-Luxembourg Institute of Socio-Economic Research.

-IZA World of Labor authors and reviewers receive no payment for their contributions.
+World of Labour authors and reviewers receive no payment for their contributions.
 The selection of authors and reviewers is solely based on their expertise in the field.
-The peer review process further ensures the independence of IZA World of Labor.
+The peer review process further ensures the independence of World of Labour.

 • What happens during peer review?

-IZA World of Labor contributions go through single-blind peer review to ensure that they meet our guiding principles of research integrity and refer to the most relevant empirical research findings.
-The responsible Subject Editor invites up to two reviewers (also academics and experts on the particular subject) to assess the article and ensure that it reflects the current evidence available and provides a balanced view of that evidence.
+World of Labour contributions go through single-blind peer review to ensure that they meet our guiding principles of research integrity and refer to the most relevant empirical research findings.
+The responsible Subject Editor invites up to two reviewers (also academics and experts on the particular subject) to assess the article and ensure that it reflects the current evidence available as well as provides a balanced view of that evidence.

 • What is development editing?